Women’s health and neuroscience research programme

 For details please click on the project titles below.

-The study hopes to improve how we detect and manage mild traumatic brain injuries (mTBI) using blood tests for females.
+The study hopes to improve how we detect and manage mild traumatic brain injuries (mTBI) using blood tests for females and males.

-We aim to understand whether biomarkers (I.e., GFAP and UCH-L1) can assist in monitoring mTBI recovery in females.
+We aim to understand whether biomarkers (I.e., GFAP and UCH-L1) can assist in monitoring mTBI recovery in females and males.
 The main study questions are:

-1. What are the optimal sampling times for blood biomarkers to determine the prediction of recovery from mTBI for females?
+1. What are the optimal sampling times for blood biomarkers to determine the prediction of recovery from mTBI for females and males?

-2. What is the feasibility of data collection in the NZ environment?
+2. What is the feasibility of blood biomarker data collection in the NZ environment?

 Concussion Blood Sampling (CBS)